 Who doesn’t love getting in the car for a road trip or hopping on a plane for vacation?
 If the Virginia Aquarium is your destination, you’re in luck!
 From animals and documentaries to treetop adventures, this will be an experience you and your loved ones won’t soon forget.

 With thousands of animals and interactive exhibits, the Virginia Aquarium remains one of the top destinations for locals and tourists alike.
 It has more than 800,000 gallons of water, full of unique species, and has many interactive exhibits to learn from.

 Starting Your Day

-Start your under the sea adventure at the main building.
+Start your under-the-sea adventure at the main building.
 Weave your way through every corner to make some new animal friends from the other over 300 species featured here.
-Highlights include the sea turtle, Big Momma, Ranger the shark, and harbor seals Peter and Piper.
+Highlights include the sea turtle, Big Momma, Ranger the shark, and harbor seals.

-In the final stretch you’ll have the chance to pet a stingray, but try to avoid a splash from their fin!
+In the final stretch, you’ll have the chance to see a stingray, but try to avoid a splash from their fin!